 Redwood Trust, a San Francisco-area real-estate investment trust, made the largest announcement — 552 jobs over five years.
 The firm invests in jumbo mortgages and wants to move into the much larger conventional market, an expansion that will benefit Colorado.

-Boston-based Fidelity Investments plans to create 500 jobs, including about 200 in the next year, at a new service center opening this July,
+Boston-based Fidelity Investments plans to create 500 jobs, including about 200 in the next year, at a new service center opening this July, said Chris Sorensen, national general manager for the investment giant.

 Charles Schwab expects to add another 480 jobs locally over five years as it builds a $230 million campus in Lone Tree to bring together more of the 2,000 workers it already has in the metro area, said spokeswoman Sarah Bulgatz.